Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 }
 ```

-Again, this test won't pass when we run it, so lets implement the feature.
+Again, this test won't pass when we run it, so let's implement the feature.

 String slices have a [method called `.trim()`](https://doc.rust-lang.org/std/primitive.str.html#method.trim), which will
 return a string slice that points to the characters inside the original string slice without surrounding whitespace.